 Red Dead Redemption 2 laptop benchmarks

 What about laptops?
-Considering the problems with CPUs with fewer cores and threads, I was a bit worried about how RDR2 would perform on the GL63.
-It has a 4-core/8-thread Core i5-8300H mobile CPU, with lower clocks than you'll typically see from the desktop i5-8400.
-The other two laptops have 6-core/12-thread Core i7-8750H processors, which should be less of a concern.
+The GL63 has a 4-core/8-thread Core i5-8300H mobile CPU, with lower clocks than you'll typically see from the desktop i5-8400.
+The other two laptops have 6-core/12-thread Core i7-8750H processors.
+Thankfully, the different CPUs used on these laptops doesn't appear to be a problem, though the lower clockspeeds relative to desktops are a factor.

-The mobile RTX cards aren't able to keep up with the desktop models.
+The mobile RTX cards aren't able to keep up with the desktop models at low or medium settings.
 Part of that is because the mobile GPUs are clocked lower (especially the Max-Q variants), but the slower mobile CPUs are certainly a factor.
-Keeping minimum fps above 60 is going to be difficult on midrange gaming laptops, but if you go whole hog on something like the GE75 you should be okay.
+Keeping minimum fps above 60 isn't a problem at low and medium settings, but both the 2060 and 2070 Max-Q fall short at high and ultra, and even the GE75 can't keep a steady 60 fps at 1080p ultra.

-All three of my test laptops from MSI are also equipped with 32GB of system RAM.
+Incidentally, all three test laptops from MSI are also equipped with 32GB of system RAM.
 That normally wouldn't matter for games, but RDR2 seems to push beyond the level of hardware I consider sufficient, so I wanted to check.
 As a quick test, I slapped an additional 16GB of RAM into my desktop and retested the 2080 Ti.
-At least in my testing, the extra system RAM didn't appear to be a factor, though it might help some during longer play sessions.
+At least in my testing, the extra system RAM wasn't a factor; 16GB is still sufficient.

 Parting thoughts and port analysis